diksha-shrivastava13/Traffic-Accidents-Model/README.md

-# Traffic-Accidents-Model
+# Munich-Accidents-Model

 Welcome to the repository for the Digital Product School's AI Engineering Challenge round.
-This repository contains all the code related to the development and deployment of a traffic accidents prediction model.
+This repository contains all the code related to the development and deployment of an accidents prediction model.

 ## Deployment